legumeinfo/pandagma/README.md

-                mcl - Derive clusters, with Markov clustering consense - Calculate a consensus sequences from each pan-gene set, adding sequences missed in the first clustering round. add_extra - Add other gene model sets to the primary clusters.
+                mcl - Derive clusters, with Markov clustering consense - Calculate a consensus sequences from each pan-gene set, adding sequences missed in the first clustering round. cluster_rest - Retrieve unclustered sequences and cluster those that can be. add_extra - Add other gene model sets to the primary clusters.
 Useful for adding annotation sets that may be of lower or uncertain quality. pick_exemplars - Pick representative sequence for each pan-gene